-Please also feel free to text me at the phone number listed above (although please be aware that text messaging is not the securest form of communicating so please do not provide any information that is highly personal or sensitive).
+Please also feel free to text me at the phone number listed above (but please be aware that text messaging is not the securest form of communicating so do not provide any information that is highly personal or sensitive).

 A. Paige Frecker, Ed.S., NCSP